 - Designing the customer experience – Journey maps provide the design link between the operational value stream and the customer’s experience.

 While these artifacts tend to be relatively stable over successive releases, the entire enterprise must find ways to avoid making strategic decisions on stale insights.

 With a clear understanding of the problem, CE moves into the solution space, starting with architecture.
 Architects serve the business and the customer by ensuring the architecture has sufficient Architectural Runway to delivery the required functionality and that the architecture is designed to enable the continuous delivery pipeline.
 The former is covered in System and Solution Architect/Engineering.
 The latter is supported through five practices:

 - Architecting for releasability – Different parts of the solution require different release strategies.
 The solution must be designed to enable various incremental release strategies and shift them over time based on business demand.

 - Separating deploy and release – In order to continuously deploy, the ability to release may need to be separate from the work of deploying to production.
-This separation requires architectural enablers that will allow functionality to be in production but hidden from Customers.
+This requires architectural enablers that will allow functionality to be in production but hidden from Customers.

 - Architecting for operations – Operational needs must be considered.
-Build telemetry and logging capabilities into every application and into the solution as a whole.
+Build telemetry and logging capabilities into every application and the solution as a whole.
 Allow services to be downgraded or even removed in times of high loads or in response to incidents.
-Build capabilities for fast recovery and for fix-forward.
+Build capabilities for fast recovery and fix-forward.

 Synthesize the vision, roadmap, and program backlog